 Final guidance outlines key criteria for authorities to consider in assessing individual insurers and specifies circumstances when recovery and resolution planning requirements should always apply.

-On 25 November 2025, the FSB published a consultation report on the Scope of Insurers Subject to the Recovery and Resolution Planning Requirements (RRP) in the FSB Key Attributes.
-The consultation, which ended on 6 February 2026, aimed at gathering feedback on criteria to identify insurers subject to RRP requirements, on specific circumstances that should […]
+This document summarises the responses to the 25 November 2025 public consultation report on the Scope of Insurers Subject to the Recovery and Resolution Planning Requirements (RRP) in the FSB Key Attributes.

 Revised practices paper contains an explanatory note regarding other FSB Guidance concerning the definition of a “critical function” for insurers.